For further reading please follow the link to the Government Planning Portal and check the section on outbuildings.

 In general terms you are exempt from needing planning permission for your log cabin if you can satisfy the following criteria:-

-The property is not in an area of conservation or outstanding natural beauty or similar category.
+- The property is not in designated area such as an area of outstanding natural beauty, National Park or similar category.

 Garden structures may include swimming pools, animal shelters, tennis courts and so on.
 The size of the garden structure does not appear to be relevant to planning exemption but it does have an influence on whether or not building regulations approval is necessary and/or the cabins position relative to boundaries.
 Please see our section on Building Regulations

 The permitted development rules shown apply to houses.
 Flats, maisonettes or other buildings are not included.
 You should also check with your Local Planning Authority if permitted development rights apply as they may have been removed.